 "Developing a drug with innovative mechanism of action that affects a spectrum of pathways at cellular level can be challenging", said Dr. Anton Petrov, COO of the company "We think such research work can be very important in terms of future market positioning as we progress towards pivotal clinical study in the U.S.".

-About Mitotech S.A
+About Mitotech Ltd

-Mitotech S.A. is a Luxembourg-based biotechnology company developing novel drugs for the treatment of predominantly age-related disorders.
+Mitotech Ltd is a UK-based biotechnology company developing novel drugs for the treatment of predominantly age-related disorders.
 The core technology behind Mitotech products is based on a novel class of small molecules – mitochondria targeting cardiolipin peroxidation inhibitors.
 Company's lead compound SkQ1 is being developed in several drug formulations covering a variety of therapeutic areas with major focus on ophthalmology and neurodegenerative diseases.
 Mitotech successfully completed Phase 2 clinical study for Dry Eye indication in the U.S. with other indications also approaching clinical stage of development.